vizv/scripts/docs/empty-bin.rst

 Note that if there are liquides in the container, they will empty onto the floor and become unusable.

+You may also select a stockpile to empty all containers within it, or you can run this script when your mouse is over a tile - that will empty all containers present on that tile.

 Usage
 -----